Skip to main content

 1. clock: Event<any> | Effect<any, any, any> | Store<any> — The unit triggers time reading and updates $time store

-2. getNow?: () => Time — A custom function to read time when clock triggers.
+2. getNow: () => Time — Optional.
+A custom function to read time when clock triggers.
 Must be synchronous.

 Returns

 $time: Store<Time> — Store contains unix timestamp snapshot, updates when clock triggers.
-If getNow is overrided, contains value this function returns.
+If getNow is overridden, contains value this function returns.
 By default, it is number.
 Initialized with initial, by default, it is Date.now()

 Example